Digital Design (DES)

 DES 3100.
 Interaction Design.
 3 Hours.

 For students pursuing an emphasis in Digital Design or Web Design and Development, or other students interested in interaction design and user interface design.
 Covers interaction design, with an emphasis on user interface and experience (UI/UX) design as a design process.
 Students will learn how to perform user research, develop user stories, and implement user testing.
 Students will also learn the process of user interface design, including crafting user flows, site mapping, sketching, wire-framing, prototyping, and creating mock-ups.
 Students will design user interfaces for web and mobile applications, and learn the specific principles and techniques used for each.
 Dual listed with WEB 3100 (students may take only one course for credit).
 Prerequisites: DES 2600 (Grade C- or higher); AND DES 2710 (Grade C- or higher); AND WEB 3400 (Grade C- or higher).
-FA, SP.
+FA.

 DES 3300.
 Intro to Digital Video Editing.
 3 Hours.